konfuzio-ai/konfuzio-sdk/quickstart-pycharm.md

 ![image](https://user-images.githubusercontent.com/85744792/127275314-e387ad14-5570-4963-b744-d2abe630ff08.png)

-After the installation of PyCharm and this setup of the virtual environment is completed, we can now start to install our Konfuzio SDK package (correct wording?).
+After the installation of PyCharm and this setup of the virtual environment is completed, we can now start to install our Konfuzio SDK package.

-#### 3. Install the Python Konfuzio SDK package via pip install in the terminal:
+#### 3. Install the Konfuzio SDK package via pip install in the terminal:
 This will install the SDK package directly in your working directory:
 `pip install konfuzio-sdk`